Pakistan Airstrikes in Kabul Leave Hundreds Dead, Escalating Tensions with Afghanistan - PRESS AI WORLD

 side-post-image

-• Pakistan maintains it targeted military installations and terrorists, denying civilian casualties.
+• Pakistan maintains that it targeted military installations, not civilians.

 SHARE THIS ARTICLE: